Xiangkhouang: Geography

 Xiangkhouang province covers an area of 15880 km2 and has a largely mountainous topography.
 The province borders Luang Prabang province to the northwest, Houaphanh province to the northeast, Vietnam to the east, Bolikhamsai province to the southeast, and Vientiane province to the southwest.
 The capital is Phonsavan.
 Xiangkhouang and Vientiane provinces are part of the Nam Ngum River watershed.

 Apart from floodplains, the largest expanse of level land in the country is on the province's Xiangkhoang Plateau.
 This area is characterized by rolling hills and grassland whose elevation averages 1300 m.
-The country's highest peak, Phou Bia (2820 m), rises at the southern side of the plateau, while the Plain of Jars is at the plateau's center.
+The country's highest peak, Phou Bia (2820 m), rises at the southern side of the plateau, while the Plain of Jars is at the plateau's centre.

 The province is 400 km northeast of Vientiane.
-Phou Bia, at 2700 m elevation, is the highest peak in the province, and the highest in Laos.
-The capital city is at an elevation of about 1,000 m above mean sea level (AMSL) with Kham District in a low-laying basin at an elevation of about 600 m AMSL.
+Phou Bia, at 2,700 m elevation, is the highest peak in the province, and the highest in Laos.
+The capital city is at an elevation of about 1,000 m above mean sea level (AMSL), with Kham District in a low-laying basin at an elevation of about 600 m AMSL.

 Protected areas

 Nam Et-Phou Louey is a National Biodiversity Conservation Area (NBCA) which covers an area of 5,959 km2 in Xiangkhouang, Houaphanh, and Luang Prabang provinces.
 The park consists mainly of mountains and hills, with elevations ranging between 336 and 2257 metres.
-The area is the source of many rivers.
-It is named after the Nam Et River and Phou Louey Mountain ('Forever Mountain').
+The area is the source of some rivers.
+It is named after the Nam Et River and Phou Louey ("Forever") Mountain.

-The area has a high level of biodiversity, and a number of endangered species including tiger, leopard, clouded leopard, Asian golden cat, marbled cat, civet, gaur, Sambar deer, white-cheeked gibbon, sun bear, black bear, Asian elephant, dhole, hornbill and three species of otter.
+The area has a number of endangered species including tiger, leopard, clouded leopard, Asian golden cat, marbled cat, civet, gaur, Sambar deer, white-cheeked gibbon, sun bear, black bear, Asian elephant, dhole, hornbill and three species of otter.

 Administrative divisions

 The province is composed of eight districts which cover a total land area of 15880 km2.
 Thathom District was moved to Xaisomboun province in January 2006.

+In Xieng Khouang there is a hospital and an Eye Care hospital unit.
+This was built, and is supported, by the Eye Care Foundation.

 Economy

 Xiangkhouang province is the main maize-producing area of Laos.
 The centre for trade and tourism is Phonsavan.
-In the village of Ban Napia near Phonsavan, villagers re-use unexploded ordnance (UXO) scrap metal to make spoons to be sold as souvenirs.
+In the village of Ban Napia near Phonsavan, villagers re-use scrap metal from unexploded ordnance (UXO) to make spoons to be sold as souvenirs.
 The scrap metal is checked for safety beforehand by UXO Lao.
 This community-based project provides income for the villagers.
-As of 2012, three minor accidents involving UXO had been reported.
+As of 2012, three accidents involving UXO had been reported.

 Ethnic groups

-Xiangkhouang is home to five different ethnic groups.
-The Tai Dam, Tai Daeng, Phuan, Khmu, and Hmong have settled in the province.
-Their traditional houses, dresses, beliefs and rituals are part of the cultural heritage of Laos.
-There are also minorities of Laotian Chinese and Vietnamese as well as some international workers from Korea, Japan, Europe, and North America.